top of page

 6. Keep Your Journal Accessible For Times of Need

-Journaling can be a good substitute when needing a break from social media.
-Instead of using your time to scroll down social media apps, we can use this time to align ourselves with our thoughts.
+Journaling can be an excellent alternative when you need a break from social media.
+Instead of spending time scrolling through social media apps, we can use this opportunity to connect with our thoughts.

-Sometimes we may stuck in a commute, maybe in an Uber or bus, and you can make use of the time to journal.
-Maybe you're stuck at a doctor's appointment and the wait time is longer than usual.
-Or maybe you're in your lunch break and could make use of some "me-time".
+Sometimes, we find ourselves stuck during a commute, perhaps in an Uber or on a bus, and you can use that time to journal.
+Maybe you're at a doctor's appointment with a longer wait than expected.
+Or perhaps you're on your lunch break and could benefit from some "me-time."

-During moments when you may have extra time in your hands, it is always nice to pull out your journal and let your thoughts unwind.
-Whether it is boredom, a stressful moment, a need to disconnect from surrounding chaos or you're simply feeling inspired, having quick access to your journal could be a wonderful opportunity to squeeze journaling time.
+In those moments when you have extra time, it's always nice to take out your journal and let your thoughts flow.
+Whether you're bored, experiencing a stressful moment, needing to disconnect from the surrounding chaos, or simply feeling inspired, having quick access to your journal can be a great opportunity to fit in some journaling.

-But if you're paranoid of an unauthorized person grabbing your journal at an inappropriate time or place, then leave it in a safe place for your sake and peace of mind.
+However, if you're worried about someone unauthorized accessing your journal at an inappropriate time or place, it's best to leave it in a safe spot for your peace of mind.

 7. Keep a List of Prompts for Unmotivated Days